altirllc/altir-ai-codegen/README.md

 - Learn which AI workflows are most useful internally
 - Understand LangGraph-based orchestration
 - Explore internal vs external AI tooling needs
-- How to create agent which plans, replans and executes.
+- Learn how to create agent which plans, replans and executes.
-- This is still in progress

-Future scope:
+- How can we manage and maintain short term and long term memory
+- How to utilize RAG

+**Future scope:**

+> An intelligent coding assistant tailored for Altir's codebase, tech stack, and internal workflows.

 ## 🚀 Overview